 The ribeye steak is cut from the prime rib before it is cooked.
 It is the best part of the prime rib, but in a smaller portion.

-The standing rib roast is one of the best cuts of meats to choose from.
+This is one of the best cuts of meats to choose from.
 It is no wonder why so many choose this cut to make a glorious meal for the holidays or any other special occasion.
-When choosing a prime rib roast, you want the meat to have a lot of marbeling and to come from a reputable ranch.
+When choosing a prime rib roast, you want the meat to have a lot of marbling and to come from a reputable ranch.

 If you live in California, then you probably have heard of Harris Ranch Beef Company.
 Established in Coalinga, CA in 1937, this family run farm has grown tremendously.